auth1ery/openWeb/README.md

 # openWeb
-a distraction-free, sleek, and performance-first old school browser, built for daily and normal usage filled to the brim with fun easter eggs
+a distraction-free, sleek, and performance-first old school browser, built for daily and normal usage filled to the brim with useful options

 # browse the web!
 thats the purpose of this browser right? you can access most websites with ease! just type in the url, or just search it, and easily access the page with nothing else getting in your way